boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 addOne(2);
 ```

-Currently we store `a` and `one` in our scopes and access them when performing the addition.
+Currently, we store `a` and `one` in our scopes and access them when performing the addition.
 But why do we need the special data structure for variables and scopes at all?
 What if we could just store the variables directly where we need them?

 A typical ECMAScript engine uses a virtual machine (VM) to execute your code.
 VMs use dedicated memory for values they operate on; a stack or registers.
-For the purpose of this post, we use registers but the stack would work in the same way.
+For the purpose of this post, we use registers, but the stack would work in the same way.
 Let's try to use registers to store variables.
 While compiling the ECMAScript code into operations for our VM we assign each variable to a register.
 Then we modify our variable operations to use registers instead of scopes to access variables.

-When we test our example from above, it works fine with this changes.
+When we test our example from above, it works fine with these changes.
 Let's write down what exactly happens:

 1. The function `addOne` is called.
 Registers for `a` and `one` are allocated.